-- JHF pays the principal and interest of delinquent loans up to three months as if the loans are current. - JHF will terminate defaulted loans including loans delinquent for four months from the trust.
-Therefore, such loans will be treated as prepayments and JHF removes such defaulted loans from the trust asset and repays an amount equivalent to the outstanding principal amount of the defaulted loan multiplied by the outstanding principal amount of the MBS divided by the outstanding amount of entrusted housing loans [Prepayment Method].
+- JHF pays MBS principal and interest on delinquent loans to investors for up to three months as if the loans were current. - JHF will terminate defaulted loans including loans delinquent for four months from the trust.
+Therefore, such loans will be treated as prepayments and JHF removes such defaulted loans from the trust asset and repays an amount equivalent to the outstanding principal amount of the defaulted loan multiplied by the outstanding principal amount of the MBS divided by the outstanding amount of entrusted housing loans1 [Prepayment Method]^{2, 3}.